-Research in this group is carried out within research group areas of probability, statistics and statistical bioinformatics.
+Research in this group is carried out within research group areas of probability and financial mathematics, statistics and statistical bioinformatics.
 These groups overlap considerably, and our research topics span them all.

 We have internationally recognised expertise in shape analysis and related areas.
 Building on these strengths, we have established a Centre for Statistical Bioinformatics to encourage high profile interdisciplinary collaboration.
 We also collaborate with other subject areas across the University including environmental sciences, transport studies, engineering, biochemistry, epidemiology and biostatistics.